hafriedlander/php-peg/README.md

 #### Duplication

 If you don't specify a new rule or a replacement set the matching rule is copied as is.
-This is useful when you want to override some storage logic but not the rule itself
+This is useful when you want to override some storage logic but not the rule itself.

 #### Text replacement

 You can replace some parts of the inherited rule using test replacement by using a ';' instead of an ':' after the name of the extended rule.
-You can then put replacements in a comma seperated list.
-An example might help
+You can then put replacements in a comma separated list.
+An example might help:

 <pre><code>
 A: Foo | Bar | Baz